 You might like to know that the national park is also a UNESCO World Heritage Site, offering spectacular predator sightings that are actually more synonymous with Masai Mara National Park in Kenya.

-If this is your first time heading out on safari you may want to consider starting your Tanzania trip with a day or two at Ngorongoro Crater, where the Big Five inhabit, but you can book tailored Tanzania safari holiday packages with most reputable safari travel experts.
+If this is your first time heading out on safari you may want to consider starting your Tanzania trip with a day or two at Ngorongoro Crater, where the Big Five inhabit, but you can book tailored Tanzania safari holiday with most reputable safari travel experts.

 Hwange National Park